mahan-ym/ImageAlfred/README.md

 - [Modal.com](https://modal.com/): AI infrastructure making all the magic 🔮 possible.
 - [SAM](https://segment-anything.com/): Segment Anything model by meta for image segmentation and mask generation.
 - [CLIPSeg](https://github.com/timojl/clipseg): Image Segmentation using CLIP.
 We used it as a more precise object detection model.
-- [OWLv2](https://huggingface.co/google/owlv2-large-patch14-ensemble): Zero-Shot object detection (Better performance in license plate detection and privacy preserving use-cases)
+- [OWLv2](https://huggingface.co/google/owlv2-large-patch14-ensemble): Zero-Shot object detection (Better performance in license plate detection and privacy preserving use-cases).
 - [HuggingFace](https://huggingface.co/): Downloading SAM and using Space for hosting.

 ## Getting Started